BigSoftVideo/DOTEbase/demo.md

 2. Locate the file that you downloaded and import.
 3. The DOTEspace should appear in the list of DOTEspaces in the DOTEspaces panel.
 4. Have fun exploring the demo!

+### What is the content in the Lego Demo DOTEspace?

+The Lego Demo DOTEspace consists of the following structure:

+- Lego Demo DOTEspace (one watch folder)
+  - LEGO demo project 1 (including all active media)
+    - Media Clips
+    - Lego Transcript - Jefferson 1
+      - Transcript clips
+    - Lego Transcript - Mondadaian 1
+      - Transcript clips
+  - LEGO demo project 2 (including all active media)
+    - Lego Transcript - Jefferson 2
+      - Transcript clips
+    - Lego Transcript - Mondadaian 2 (blank)
+  - LEGO demo project 3 (including all active media)
+    - Lego Transcript - Jefferson 3
+      - Transcript clips
+    - Lego Transcript - Mondadaian 3 (blank)

+There are roughly 50 Transcript Clips and 15 Media Clips spread over all the Projects and Transcripts (not blank).

+- Roughly 10 Tags have been used to tag the Clips.
+- All the Clips are assigned a user-defined field `Name` that contains a short description.
+- Emojis have been used in some of the Tags and Name fields.
+- The Media Clips are organised in Tiers in the Media Clips Organiser.

+Included in the Demo is a small set of Collections and Sub-Collections, which each contain some Media and Transcript Clips.
+Note that parent Collections contain all the Clips of Sub-Collections, but the parent can contain clips that are not in the Sub-Collections.